Shine with shiatsu journal

 Diversity at the end of life. „Leben und Tod“ trade fair in Bremen, May 2025

-1. Do queer people die differently?
+2. Do queer people die differently?

-Dr. Doll talks about the fears of the LGBTIQ+ community.
+Dr. Doll talked about the fears of the LGBTIQ+ community.
 Their needs are not taken into account in many care facilities.
 There is still a great need to improve the circumstances – both through appropriate medical services, education as well as through empathetic understanding of individual life situations.
 It is about sensitive language, emphatic care, respectful treatment of patients’ biographies and recognising diverse family models, to name just a few topics.

-Our society is changing.
+The German society is changing.
 Young people in Germany, who can be viewed as „Gen Z“, are four times as queer as their grandparents’ generation.
 This is why questions about the needs of the LGBTIQ+ community will continue to accompany us in the future.

-2. Biography and relationships
+3. Biography and relationships

 Many families also have migration or refugee experiences.
 In Germany, this affects more than 20 million people.
 According to the Federal Statistical Office, one in four people in Germany has a history of immigration – either they themselves have immigrated or both of their parents have.
 This represents an incredible value of intercultural experience and expertise.
 It is important to recognise this and not to think too quickly in terms of preconceived prejudices.
 Diversity is not only reflected in our appearance, but also in our diverse life experiences.